gsl12/Tiny-M/usermods/Tiny-dooM/README.md

 - @Ocho Camino

 An outer enclosure around the Tiny-M printer.
+This has only been designed in CAD.
+Nothing has been done IRL.

 ![Image](https://github.com/gsl12/Tiny-M/blob/master/usermods/Tiny-dooM/images/Tiny_dooM.png)